-During the 2010 and 2011 fiscal years, the Company decided not to participate in the joint venture exploration budget and accordingly, its interest in the QUEST property was diluted to an estimated 37% pending final accounting.
+During the 2011 and 2012 fiscal years, the Company decided not to participate in the joint venture exploration budget and accordingly, its interest in the QUEST property was diluted to an estimated 35% pending final accounting.

-In September 2011, the Company and Serengeti executed a joint venture agreement with Xstrata Copper Canada ("Xstrata"), which allows Xstrata to acquire up to a 65% interest in six properties held under the QUEST JV.
-Under the terms of the agreement, Xstrata has the right to earn an initial 51% interest in the properties by funding \$5 million in exploration expenditures and making firm and optional cash payments of \$325,000 (paid \$9,175 to the Company) to the joint venture over four years.
+In September 2011, the Company and Serengeti executed a joint venture agreement with Xstrata Copper Canada ("Xstrata"), which allows Xstrata to acquire up to a 65% interest in 6 properties held under the QUEST JV.
+Under the terms of the agreement, Xstrata has the right to earn an initial 51% interest in the properties by funding \$5 million in exploration expenditures and making firm and optional cash payments of \$325,000 (paid \$22,020 to the Company) to the joint venture over four years.
 Xstrata has the right to earn an additional 14% interest for an aggregate 65% interest in the properties by completing a feasibility study or incurring no less than an additional \$25 million in expenditures on the properties.
+In January 2013 Xstrata returned 5 of the 6 properties.